 Source: European Banking Authority at June 2020.

-In aggregate, this showed defaults resulting in losses ranging from between 230-380bps of CET1, but importantly this analysis did not consider the potentially beneficial impact of loan moratoria or state guarantees.
+In aggregate, this showed defaults resulting in losses ranging from between 230-380bps of CET1, but importantly this analysis did not consider the potentially beneficial impact of loan moratoria or state guarantees4.
 This is key, as the impact of both on the cost of risk in 2020 will be significant.
 Still, the EBA exercise indicated losses comparing to average capital headroom of about 500bps, shows the resilience of the banking sector on average.